-Roofing including roof space

-Repair category 2

-Notes The roof coverings are original and are visibly weathered, with one or two chipped tiles noted along with cracked cement render details and localised staining to sarking within the roof space area.
-Roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
-Further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.
-There is a small area of flat roof at the rear ground floor extension.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates were visible along with corroded skylights and localised staining to timbers within roof space areas.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
+There was evidence of condensation within the roof void and improved ventilation is recommended.
+There are flat roof structures over some extensions.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.